ircv3/ircv3-specifications/extensions/metadata.md

 ## Numerics

-The following numerics 760 through 775 are reserved for metadata, with these labels and parameters:
+The following numerics 760 through 775 are reserved for metadata, with these labels and parameters, but are here for reference after for METADATA 3.2 (deprecated) after a proposal to switch to Standard Replies (as mentioned above):

 | No. | Label                     | Parameters                               |
 | --- | ------------------------- | ---------------------------------------- |